 - Rotorua's resort-town buzz

 Stretching between Rotorua and Waikite Valley Thermal Pools, Te Ara Ahi is divided into two sections, best ridden as a two-day adventure.
-Multiple access points and shuttles, however, make it possible to tailor to trip to suit your abilities, interests and travel schedule.
+Multiple access points and shuttles, however, make it possible to tailor a trip to suit your abilities, interests and travel schedule.

 Rotorua is a world-renown mountain biking mecca, so enthusiastic off-roaders should factor in time to explore further, particularly the trails of the famous Redwood Forest – accessible from Te Ara Ahi.